-The target population are the elderly, adult and children with some temporary or permanent disability caused by neurological and cardiovascular diseases, hereditary or acquired diseases, and degenerative or traumatic conditions that cause orthopedic, neuromuscular, motor, cognitive and sensory disorders that affect mobility, gait, balance, manual dexterity and global functionality.
+The service applies to the entire population, from older adults to children with some temporary or permanent disability caused by: Neurological, cardiovascular, hereditary or acquired, degenerative, and traumatic diseases that cause orthopedic, neuromuscular, motor, cognitive, sensory, and sensitive disorders that fail mobility, gait, balance, manual dexterity, and functionality in general.

 The department of physical medicine and rehabilitation offers the following services: specialized medical consultation in physiatry and neurological rehabilitation, a prescription board of orthosis and prosthesis for upper and lower limbs.
 Additionally, we perform electro-diagnostic electrophysiological studies for hospitalized patients and patients in intra-surgical monitoring, along with evoked potentials testing for surgery of the central nervous system, head and neck and spinal surgery The Physical medicine and rehabilitation unit provides assistance to patients in physiotherapy, occupational therapy, cardiac rehabilitation and pelvic floor rehabilitation, as well as outpatient and hospitalization services..

 This program provides physical rehabilitation services focused on musculoskeletal and joint conditions, spinal injuries, orthopedic surgeries, and shoulder and knee injuries.
 Physiotherapists in this program are specialized and have been appropriately trained in the management of these pathologies, improving the functional capacity of these patients.

 This profession offers patients a program that improves the performance of daily life activities through therapy, covering the whole life cycle, from early childhood to adulthood.

 For early childhood, this program enhances sensory, perceptual, motor, cognitive and social skills, necessary for babies to actively explore their surroundings through play, also educating their family for adequate stimulation.